dribnet/purvs/README.md

 	- grey, rocky cliffs where deep sea and land cell neighbor.
 	- features like towns & forests in the middle of otherwise uninteresting plains of land cells

-In the future I want to
+In the future I want to develop the style of the map to make it look more hand-drawn @ old timey.
+I liked the aesthetic of my wallpaper, and want to channel that for the next iteration of the landscape.

 ---